imandra-ai/imandrax-api/src/proof-system/README.md

 - `wire_types`: wire-level types that are used to encode individual DAG nods in a concrete serialization format (e.g. CBOR).
 - `dag_terms`: Each item defines a term constructor, used to build terms.
     Terms appear in some of the commands.
+Terms are typed, their types are described by `dag_types`.
-- `dag_types`: The data types that are described by the proof DAG.
+- `dag_types`: The logical data types that are described by the DAG.
 Each term in the DAG has one of these types.
 Ultimately the goal of the proof DAG is to describe a `MProofStep` that corresponds to a theorem that we proved, ie its conclusion is the theorem's statement.
+- `dag_type_defs`: Additional type definitions that are not built by terms.
 - `commands`: Each command defines a node in the DAG, or defines some pervasively available object (e.g. a type definition).
 Commands for which field `defines_node` is true must carry a proper identifier